 In this post I’m diving into my experiences with EORA 3D to find out if dedicated 3D scanning hardware is still relevant now that smartphone 3D capture is moving towards software-only solutions.
-I deliberately labeled this post Preview, since the EORA 3D app for iOS is still in beta and can only be used through TestFlight.
-For Reviews I require software to be publicly available and finished.

 So it’s 2018 and you’re looking for free photogrammetry software for your smartphone to take your first steps into 3D Reality Capture without paying a penny?

 Well, the 3D Scan Expert hereby declares that you are out of luck.
 The world of mobile 3D capture is no longer free.
 Or is it?
 Read on and you might be surprised.

 Dedicated 3D scanning hardware is getting more mobile as we speak.
 While Structure Sensor (Review), iSense (Review) and RealSense R200 (Review) and SR300 (Review) are still more tablet devices, recent and upcoming solutions like Google Tango, Bevel (Review) and Scandy Pro are meant to be embedded or clipped onto smartphones.

 But while depth sensors are indeed getting small enough to be pocketable soon, pure-software photogrammetry solutions that can generate 3D objects from regular 2D photos are getting smarter and faster, too.
 So the question is if consumers actually need dedicated 3D capturing hardware for their phones if just software can do the trick?